facebookresearch/habitat-challenge/README.md

   <img src='res/img/spl.png' />
 </p>

-An episode is deemed successful if on calling the STOP action, the agent is within 0.2m of the goal position.
+An episode is deemed successful if on calling the STOP action, the agent is within 0.36m of the Point goal position or with 1.0m Euclidean distance from an Object goal from target category that the object can be visible.
 The evaluation will be carried out in completely new houses which are not present in training and validation splits.

 ## Participation Guidelines